 - Family tension

 GOCOVRI® is designed to help!
-It's amantadine—but in a different formulation and specifically indicated to treat your dyskinesia
+It's amantadine—but in a different formulation and specifically indicated to treat your dyskinesia or OFF episodes

 GOCOVRI® is different because you take it at night.
 GOCOVRI® releases slowly in your body, so that you reach high levels by the morning, before your first levodopa dose.
 Then, GOCOVRI® slowly releases to stay with you all day.